digidaniel-tech/homelab/README.md

 ## Background

-I setup my own homelab in 2019 and have reinstalled it multiple times and every time I had to figure out the same problems over and over again because I never documentet the work I had done, this change now!
+I setup my own Homelab in 2019 and have reinstalled it multiple times and every time I had to figure out the same problems over and over again because I never documented the work I had done, this change now!

 > [!TIP]
 > I recommend you to do the same right now, you don't have to make it public
 > if you dont want to but for your own sake I would start documenting your
 > work as now righ away to save yourself som headache down the road.

-Because this is a homelab and not an production environment I often reinstall the server to test new operation systems, other configurations or just fixing a problem I have caused that I was not able to solve..
+Because this is a Homelab and not an production environment I often reinstall the server to test new operation systems, other configurations or just fixing a problem I have caused that I was not able to solve..
 (Yeah I also take the quick way out sometime)

 ## My Homelab

-My homelab is running Proxmox VE, I have run Proxmox pretty much since I decided to setup my homelab and I love it!
+My Homelab is running Proxmox VE, I have run Proxmox pretty much since I decided to setup my Homelab and I love it!

 > [!NOTE]
 > I hope to be able to setup more servers with Proxmox so I can experiment with